 Traveling in a group of 3 or more people

 This goes in tandem with the first point, traveling in a group of 3 or more people qualifies for the waiver of the FIT surcharge.
-Aside from the minimum daily tariff, a solo traveler is levied a FIT surcharge of US$ 40 per night and US$ 30 per person per night for a group of 2 people.
+Aside from the minimum daily tariff, a solo traveler has levied a FIT surcharge of US$ 40 per night and US$ 30 per person per night for a group of 2 people.

-Exploring Eastern Region of Bhutan
+Exploring the Eastern Region of Bhutan

 The minimum daily tariff includes a sustainable development fee of US$ 65.
 Planning your itinerary that includes destinations in the eastern region of Bhutan can also lower your tour cost.
-The eastern region includes Mongar, Lhuntse, Tashigang, Tashi Yangtse, Pema Gatshel and Samdrup Jongkhar.
-To promote tourism in eastern Bhutan, the recent tourism regulation now offers waiver of the sustainable development fee to tourists spending nights in eastern Bhutan.
+The eastern region includes Mongar, Lhuntse, Tashigang, Tashi Yangtse, Pema Gatshel, and Samdrup Jongkhar.
+To promote tourism in eastern Bhutan, the recent tourism regulation now offers a waiver of the sustainable development fee to tourists spending nights in eastern Bhutan.
 Locals in eastern Bhutan are predominantly farmers and the districts are relatively underdeveloped as compared to the western region which is ideal for travelers looking to experience authentic traditional aspects of Bhutan.
-The eastern region also has many ancient temples and pilgrim sites for explorers interested in cultural tours and national parks and wildlife sanctuaries ideal for nature oriented tours.
+The eastern region also has many ancient temples and pilgrim sites for explorers interested in cultural tours and national parks and wildlife sanctuaries ideal for nature-oriented tours.

 Special Promotions Extended by the Royal Government of Bhutan